 |Race/Ethnicity||Number of Grads|

-Americans aren’t the only ones with an interest in Health Professions.
-About 0.7% of those with this major are international students.
+Students from other countries are interested in Health Professions, too.
+About 0.8% of those with this major are international students.

 How Much Do Health Professions Majors Make?

 Average salaries range from $44,010 to $93,350 (25th to 75th percentile) for careers related to health professions.
 This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.